-Paul Gardner has taught at Luther since 1985 and is currently the head of the department.
+Paul Gardner has taught at Luther since 1985 and is currently the chair of the Political Science Department.
 He teaches courses in Global Politics, Politics and Religion, and Terrorism and Democracy.
-Throughout his career he has directed the Nottingham program, taken six groups to Northern Ireland, spent a sabbatical semester in Poland lecturing on American foreign policy, directed the International Studies program and taught in Luther’s Paideia I and Paideia II programs.
+Throughout his career he has directed the Nottingham program, taken six groups to Northern Ireland, spent a sabbatical semester in Poland lecturing on American foreign policy, directed the International Studies program, and taught in Luther’s Paideia I and Paideia II programs.
 Several years ago he developed a January term course for first year students on happiness, with the current variation titled “An Examined Life IS worth Living.”

 Education: Ph.D., M.A., Political Science, Duke University; B.A., Lawrence University